Zenwolf/kanso/README.md

         }
     }

-_Example using React with app api:_
+_Example using React with a change listener and app api:_

     listener(app) {
         React.render(